markphip/devops/guide/PROJECTS.md

 Configure Project Artifacts
 ---------------------------
-Click on the Artifacts tab and click on Add New.
+Click on the *Artifacts* tab and click on *Add New*.
 We are going to configure the name of the artifact that we will be creating in our build pipeline.
 I am just going to specify a value of “webapp”.

 Configure Project Globals
 -------------------------
-If you recall when we setup our pipeline we referenced several global variables from the project so that we could use this same pipeline for multiple projects.
+If you recall, when we setup our pipeline, we referenced several global variables from the project so that we could use this same pipeline for multiple projects.
 Now is when we will configure those variables.
-Click on the Globals tab and then click on the icon next to “Empty Object” and choose Append:
+Click on the *Globals* tab and then click on the icon next to “*Empty Object*” and choose *Append*:

 ![Project Globals](images/append-global.png "Project Globals")